Huacao2022/automation-portfolio/README.md

 Two demos demonstrate:
 1. Setup and framework execution on Macbook
 2. Test execution on the actual device
-3. Allure report in an overview
+3. Allure reporting (overview and detailed test results)

-4. Allure report in a detailed test
+⚙️ Key Highlights:

-Framework handles iOS-specific challenges such as timing issues, retries, and interactive components.
+Handles iOS-specific challenges such as timing issues, retries, and dynamic UI interactions Provides structured and maintainable test automation framework Generates clear and actionable test reports using Allure

 ---